alefragnani/vscode-language-pascal/README.md

 # Installation

-Launch VS Code Quick Open (Ctrl+P), type the following command: "ext install irite", and hit enter.
+Click on the Extension tab, and type in iRite.
+Click install and allow VScode to restart.
 You now have syntax highlighting and snippets.

 ## Compilation and Deployment